w3c/PWETF/TPACDiversityFundProposalComms.md

 * Any other information to support your application

-## TPAC Fellows Stipend
+## TPAC Fellows honorarium
-The goal of the TPAC Fellows Stipend is to support those members of TPAC who may not have the wider support from their organisation to dedicate to W3C goals.
+The goal of the TPAC Fellows honorarium is to support those members of TPAC who may not have the wider support from their organisation to dedicate to W3C goals.

-As W3C wants to increase diversity, it can show that it values diversity and the contribution to W3C to offer a stipend, to pay for the work that members will have to do outside of their work to contribute in a meaningful way.
+As W3C wants to increase diversity, it can show that it values diversity and the contribution to W3C to offer an honorarium, to pay for the work that members will have to do outside of their work to contribute in a meaningful way.

 Meaningful could mean:
 * pitching and running a particular session
 * preparing documents such as explainers or drafts for discussion
 * reviewing a group’s work and preparing comments for discussion

 Contributions can be on any topic that is appropriate for TPAC, and don’t specifically have to focus on diversity.
-The goal of the stipend is to increase representation by those from underrepresented groups in all aspects of the W3C.
+The goal of the honorarium is to increase representation by those from underrepresented groups in all aspects of the W3C.

 ### Application form